patrick-llgc/Learning-Deep-Learning/Papers_Notes_CNN.md

 - [Tidbits] AlexNet's twists on top of LeCun's CNN: use of ReLu activation function and dropout regularization.
 - R-CNN explores the question of how to transfer CNN classification results to object detection.
 - Architecture:
-	- Region proposal: ~2000 (rectangular) category-independent regions for each input image are proposed on the fly by **selective search**.
+	- Region proposal: ~2000 (rectangular) category-independent regions for each input image are proposed on the fly by **selective search** (see [implementation in Python here](http://www.learnopencv.com/selective-search-for-object-detection-cpp-python/)).
 	- **Affine warping** each region into the input size of CNN (e.g., 227x227 for AlexNet).
 This generates a fixed length feature (4096-dimensional for AlexNet).
 	- Category-specific **SVM** to classify each region.
 ![](images/RCNN_arch.png)